*A Swing Toronto Production

 Viennese Waltz Beginner Lesson

-Dance (Music by DJ Simon)
+Dance Party (Music by DJ Simon)

 4:15pm – 6:00pm